-SW 200/400A Working with Substance Abusers 2 hours
+SW 200A Special Topics: Working with Substance Abuse

-Recommended Prerequisites: SOC 201, PSY 205; Term: 1, 2, 3
+Recommended Prerequisites: SOC 201 or 202, PSY 205; Term: 1, 2, 3

 Course addresses specific practice areas, populations and/or issues in order to provide an opportunity to delve more deeply into specialized topics that are not fully addressed in other courses.
-Offered on a rotating basis according to special demands and needs of students.
+Offered on a rotating basis according to special interests and needs of students.

 Prerequisite: None; Term: 2

 This course relates the concepts of biology to aging.
 Topics covered include physical theories of aging, cellular aging and the effects of aging on specific human systems.
 Discussion of diseases associated with aging will be covered.
-This course is required for the Gerontology Program.

-Prerequisite: None; Term: Annually
+Prerequisite: None; Term: 2, 3

 Must be arranged through the Social Work Certificate Director.

-Prerequisites: SOC 201, PSY 205, ENG 108; Term: 1, 2
+Prerequisites: SOC 201 or 202, PSY 205, ENG 108; Term: 1, 2

 Prerequisite/Corequisite: SW 312; Term: 1, 2, 3